-While intentions to engage in AE appear strong (B), they may not be stable but "depend on the will, desire and time" (A).
+While intentions to engage in antenatal education appear strong, they may not be stable but "depend on the will, desire and time".
 Dissatisfaction with the current situation may lead to pessimism ("...any implementation of the educational role by the midwife really difficult").
-Guidelines, protocols and practice standards are viewed as vital as they would reinforce procedural knowledge ("knowhow") and reduce the anticipated regret of potential differences in opinion (C).
-Currently, there are no incentives or rewards (C).
-Even opportunities provided for professional development do not seem to be equally distributed among staff (C).
-The civil servant status in the public sector, no distribution of roles and responsibilities based on skills and abilities and lack of evaluation for career progression are disincentives (A, C).
+Guidelines, protocols and practice standards are viewed as vital as they would reinforce procedural knowledge ("know-how") and reduce the anticipated regret of potential differences in opinion.
+Currently, there are no incentives or rewards.
+Even opportunities provided for professional development do not seem to be equally distributed among staff.
+The civil servant status in the public sector, no distribution of roles and responsibilities based on skills and abilities and lack of evaluation for career progression are disincentives.

-- Participant 8: "...better distribution of roles and responsibilities based on needs, abilities and resources" - Participant 3: "Better evaluation system.... more opportunities to gain experience".
+- Participant 8: "...better distribution of roles and responsibilities based on needs, abilities and resources" - Participant 3: "Better evaluation system.... more opportunities to gain experience",

-Phase 2: intervention mapping
+Phase 2: Intervention mapping